rad15f/Sign_Language_CNN_Prediction/README.md

 # Sign_Language_CNN_Prediction
 The overall objective of the work is to develop model to preditc sign languages from the user.

+## Objective
+Communication with those with hearing disabilities is crucial; a computer's ability to recognize and interpret these signs will make life easier.
+Ths is an image-to-text machine learning model using state-of-art models.

 ### Steps to Run
 1. Clone this repo
 2. You need to use Google Colab, set up your Google Colab with the folder names like image below